-I am currently the project chief for the Pennsylvania Groundwater Monitoring Network.
-Much of my work has been focused on groundwater quality in the northeastern part of the state, an area that has seen extensive Marcellus shale gas development from the mid 2000s onwards.
-I began my career with the Pennsylvania Water Science Center in 2015 following the completion of my BS in Earth, Environmental, and Ocean Sciences and MS from the School for the Environment at the University of Massachusetts at Boston in 2013 and 2015, respectively.
+I began my career with the Pennsylvania Water Science Center in 2015.
+Much of my work has focused on groundwater quality in the northeastern part of Pennsylvania, an area that has seen extensive Marcellus shale gas development from the mid-2000s onwards.
+I currently manage a groundwater quality sampling network that examines ambient groundwater conditions at monitoring wells across the State and a domestic well sampling program that targets susceptible aquifers for pesticides detections.

-Previous work has included managing National Water Quality Assessment groundwater projects in the Marcellus region of northeastern Pennsylvania and in the Ohio and Allegheny River alluvial aquifers, as well as working on a number of groundwater and surface water data collection efforts.
+Previous work has included managing National Water Quality Assessment groundwater projects in the Ohio and Allegheny River alluvial aquifers, Marcellus Shale region of northeastern Pennsylvania, and the Ridge and Valley physiographic region, as well as working on a number of groundwater and surface water data collection efforts.

 Hydrologist, Pennsylvania Water Science Center, since 2015